StephenWattam/LWAC/doc/user/server_config.md

 Server
 ------
 These settings govern the network properties of the server, as used for data transfer to and from clients.
+Settings here are passed to [SimpleRPC](http://stephenwattam.com/projects/simplerpc/), for which full documentation is available in the ruby gem.
+Only the salient configuration options are listed here.

- * `interface` --- The hostname or IP address of an interface on which to listen
+ * `hostname`  --- The hostname or IP address of an interface on which to listen
  * `port`       --- The port on which to listen for this interface
- * `serialiser` --- The serialisation system used for communications with the client.  `:marshal`, `:yaml` and `:json` are supported.  `:marshal` is by far the fastest of these and is strongly recommended.
-This must match the client's configuration.
+ * `password`   --- Optional.
+The password to use for auth (must match client config)
+ * `secret`     --- Optional.
+The encryption key to use when sending the password (must match client config)

 For example:

     :server:
-      :interface:
+      :hostname:
       :port: 27401
       :serialiser:  :marshal
+      :password: lwacpass
+      :secret: egrniognhre89n34ifnui4n8gf490

 Logging
 -------